luisakatharina/SciPyProject/README.md

 ## Intended Usage

-- Make sure you have downloaded all packages required (see below or requirements.txt)
+- Make sure you have downloaded all packages required (see below or MainDirectory/requirements.txt)
 - run main.py file
 - follow the instructions on the pop-ups (If you use pycharm, make sure you are not in full-screen mode to see the pop-ups)
 - After inputting a headline and choosing which Classifiers you want on the pop-ups, the evaluation (precision, recall, f-score, Confusion Matric and AUC-score) will appear in the terminal (If you chose SVM, this step might take a while).